Mourne Mountain Marathon

 When layering clothing inside your sleeping bag, make sure you don't neglect your feet!
 A pair of Wafer Socks weighs just 45g but makes a huge difference.

-The next Mourne Mountain Marathon takes place 15/16th September 2018:
+The next Mourne Mountain Marathon starts on 21st September 2019:

 Photo: Anthony Fryer